CS-DS-125/125book/py4e_rst/11-regex.rst

    ['apache@localhost']

-Notice that on the ``source@collab.sakaiproject.org`` lines, our regular expression eliminated two letters at the end of the string (“>;”).
+Notice that on the ``source@collab.sakaiproject.org`` lines, our regular expression eliminated two letters at the end of the string (">;").
 This is because when we append ``[a-zA-Z]`` to the end of our regular expression, we are demanding that whatever string the regular expression parser finds must end with a letter.
-So when it sees the “>” at the end of “sakaiproject.org>;” it simply stops at the last “matching” letter it found (i.e., the “g” was the last good match).
+So when it sees the ">" at the end of "sakaiproject.org>;" it simply stops at the last "matching" letter it found (i.e., the "g" was the last good match).

 Also note that the output of the program is a Python list that has a string as the single element in the list.